Hey there, incredible human!

 7. When I was 21 I spent 10 days in silence at a Vipassana meditation retreat, where I meditated for 10 hours a day.
 This was one of the most challenging things I’ve ever done, and I’m not sure it’s something I’d do again…

-8. My word for 2018 is EASE and I’m devoted to working towards my goals and making things happen while embracing this approach.
+8. I’m devoted to working towards my goals and making things happen while enjoying my life and taking exceptional care of myself.
 I’m big on taking intentional and empowered action towards what you want AND feeling good about your life along the way.

 9. I’m currently devoted to: Serving my clients.
 Writing.
 Doing work that feels meaningful to me.
 Getting on my yoga may every single day (no.matter.what).
-Reading one book a week.
-And binge-watching Scandal.
+Reading a book a week.
+Working towards my goals and the life I want to be living.

 10. I believe in making the world a better place — in whatever way you can.
 That showing up, doing your best and helping others can cause an infinite ripple effect in the world.
 And the quote I’m currently trying to live my life by: “Act as if what you do makes a difference.
 It does.” — William James.